spesmilo/electrumx/docs/protocol-methods.rst

 ==============

 Identify the client to the server and negotiate the protocol version.
+This must be the first message sent on the wire.
 Only the first :func:`server.version` message is accepted.

 **Signature**